CopernicaMarketingSoftware/Documentation/Yothalot/cpp-scalar.md

     operator int64_t() const;
     std::string string() const;
     operator std::string() const;
+    double doubleValue() const;
+    operator double() const;
     friend std::ostream &operator<<(std::ostream &stream, const Scalar &scalar);
 };
-}
 ```

 ## Constructors
 The Yothalot::Scalar class has numerous constructors that take as an argument a type
-that is supported by the Scalar class, i.e. you can construct from int32_t, int64_t,
+that is supported by the Scalar class, i.e. you can construct from `int32_t`, `int64_t`,
-char *, and doubles.
+`std::string`, `const char*`, and `double`.
 Besides these constructors there a couple of others
 that are noteworthy.
-Besides having the possibility to construct from char * you
+Besides having the possibility to construct from `const char*` you
 can construct from a buffer by adding a second argument -the bufer size-, and
-you can construct from std::string.
+you can construct from `std::string`.
 Moreover, you can also construct from a nullptr.
 Finally there are a copy and move constructor.

 ## Destructor
 The destructor is virtual, so, if you want to derive from Yothalot::Scalar
 and use some manual memory management this can safely be done.

 ## Member operator==()
 With `==` you can test for equality between two Scalars.
 Note that the Scalars